Close

 The barrage of poor guidance that comes with toxic parenting leads to a lack of self-worth.
 A child isn’t allowed the freedom to feel the fullness of their own accomplishments, let alone see the beauty in the small things.

 When surrounded by negativity, a life lived in the ‘flight reflex’ steals away the appreciation of all that’s good.
+Ultimately, these toxic traits in parent-child relationships have a negative effect on the child’s self-esteem.

 Underlying anxiety and oversensitivity